Smokyish/tl-docs/docs/guides/tl_app_user_guide.md

 <center><a href="../../assets/images/app_user_guide/v1.11/review_trustline_cn.png"><img class="app_guide_img" src="../../assets/images/app_user_guide/v1.11/review_trustline_cn.png"></a><a href="../../assets/images/app_user_guide/v1.11/trustline_creation_choose_partner.png"><img class="app_guide_img" src="../../assets/images/app_user_guide/v1.11/trustline_creation_choose_partner.png"></a></center>

-By selecting `Share` when choosing a partner, you will be shown the option to share your own QR code, or to select `Share` again at the bottom of the screen to send a trustline request link to someone.
+By selecting `Share` when choosing a partner, you will be shown the option to share your own QR code or to select `Share` again at the bottom of the screen to send a trustline request link to someone.
 Both of these options will contain the information that you previously selected for the trustline request.

 <center><a href="../../assets/images/app_user_guide/v1.11/share_trustline_qr_code.png"><img class="app_guide_img" src="../../assets/images/app_user_guide/v1.11/share_trustline_qr_code.png"></a></center>